 - Melt Chocolate – To begin, melt chocolate in a small, microwave-safe bowl in 15 second increments, stirring in between, until smooth.

 - Fill Cavities – Next, add a heaping tablespoon of melted chocolate into molds.
-Spread using the back of a teaspoon until each cavity is completely covered.
+Spread using the back of a teaspoon (a paintbrush or pastry brush for fussy shapes) until each cavity is completely covered.

 - Eliminate Excess – Invert onto a parchment lined baking sheet and lightly shake.
+This ensures the edges are properly lined and thick enough to prevent them from breaking.
 Discard parchment and place mold on baking sheet (chocolate side up).

-- Fill – Remove from freezer and fill 3 spheres with a tablespoon of hot chocolate mix and 2 tablespoons marshmallow bits each.
+- Fill – Fill 3 spheres with a tablespoon of hot chocolate mix and 2 tablespoons marshmallow bits, miniature marshmallows to each, along with any optional additions.

 - Decorate – Completely optional.
 Decorate using melted chocolate in a piping or sealable bag with the tip clipped and add sprinkles, hot chocolate mix, marshmallow bits or peppermints.